MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windows-debugging.md

 ## 10. Use the debugger reference commands

 You can use different debugging commands as you work in the debugger.
-Use the [.hh command](../debuggercmds/-hh--open-html-help-file-.md) in the debugger to display help information about any debugging command.
+Use the [.hh command](../debuggercmds/-hh--open-html-help-file-.md) in the debugger to display helpful information about any debugging command.
 For more information about available commands, see [Debugger reference](debugger-reference.md).

 ## 11. Use debugging extensions for specific technologies